 A few kind words

 “My daughters started in the Junior School at the beginning of 2017, and although they haven’t been there long it has been the best move we ever made.
 Educationally they’ve already had some fantastic opportunities and their individual needs are being catered for.
-For me, though, it is the family atmosphere at Queen Margaret College and the knowledge that the girls are well cared for that has made the biggest impact.
+For me, though, it is the family atmosphere at QMC and the knowledge that the girls are well cared for that has made the biggest impact.
 From the teachers to the students – the whole school has welcomed them warmly and the girls have felt at home from day one” – Alix Chapman, Junior School Parent.